 Other symptoms can include lameness and muscle atrophy (wasting).

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history.
-It may be possible to feel the bony growths during the physical examination.
+It may be possible to feel bony growths during the physical exam.

 Xray: Which will reveal bone spurs on the vertebrae.
-Due to the nature of this disease, it is not uncommon for spondylosis deformans to be an incidental finding, secondary to other diseases which necessitated the x-ray.
+Due to the nature of this disease, it is not uncommon for spondylosis deformans to be an incidental finding, secondary to other conditions which necessitated the x-ray.

-Myelography: This test involves injecting a contrast material into the space around the spinal cord followed by an x-ray to evaluate the spinal cord and spinal nerve roots.
+Myelography: This test involves injecting contrast material into the space around the spinal cord followed by an x-ray to evaluate the spinal cord and spinal nerve roots.

 MRI or CT scans: These advanced imaging techniques can provide highly detailed images which provide the veterinarian with a more detailed view of the vertebrae, discs, ligaments and nerve structures.
 This can show the degree of bone spur growth and determine if the spinal cord or spinal nerve roots are affected.